 6. Stay positive

-The next time you’re tempted to think, “There is no way I can make it through the day without a cigarette,” try to shift your thinking to something more positive.
-Focusing on the idea that you can’t do something makes it more likely that you won’t do it.
+It’s inevitable that you’ll have thoughts such as, “There is no way I can make it through the day without a cigarette.”
+When that happens, try to shift your thinking to something more positive.
+Focusing on the idea that you can’t do something makes it more likely you won’t do it.